Advanced Search

 Tips for Submitting a Competitive Writing Sample

 About our application and review process In an effort to ensure that our internship selection process is fair, we redact all personal information before reviewing applications, including the name of your college or university.
 Each candidate’s anonymized application (cover letter, resume, and writing sample) is reviewed by a member of our staff.
 Full profiles, unredacted, are viewable by EESI staff at the interview stage.
-We are committed to updating candidates on the status of their applications.
+We are committed to updating candidates about their application status.

 EESI is committed to creating a diverse workforce.
 Candidates from diverse backgrounds are strongly encouraged to apply.
 All qualified applicants will receive consideration for employment without regard to race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, national origin, marital status, age, or any other characteristic protected by law.
 EESI works to advance equitable climate solutions.